bioperl/bioperl.github.io/howtos/PopGen.md

 Copyright
 ---------

-This document is copyright [Jason Stajich](Jason_Stajich "wikilink").
-It can be copied and distributed under the terms of the [Perl Artistic License](Perl_Artistic_License "wikilink").
+This document is copyright [Jason Stajich].
+It can be copied and distributed under the terms of the [Perl Artistic License].

 Revision History
 ----------------